bhadreshpsavani/100-Days-of-DS-and-Algorithm/README.md

 # 100DaysOfDataStructureAndAlgorithm

 ## Day1: Binary Search using python's Bisect Method:
 [Bisect](https://docs.python.org/3/library/bisect.html) in python takes sorted array as input and return index corresponds to related values.
-This method uses binary search algorithm internally. if element is not present if will pick element accounding to the value of the search
+The method search for index of left/right element that the searched element could have.
+This method uses binary search algorithm internally.
+* `bisect_left` - for finding left element index correspond to search element, if exact element found it will return the index of exact element
+* `bisect_right`/ `bisect` - for finding right element index correspond to search element, if exact element found it will return index of right next element
 Input:
 ```
 import bisect